bnothing/Slice-Loc/README.md

 ## Acknowledgments

 This code is based on the amazing work of: [CCVPE](https://github.com/tudelft-iv/CCVPE), [HC-Net](https://github.com/xlwangDev/HC-Net) and [AuxGeo](https://github.com/SummerpanKing/DReSS).
 We appreciate the previous open-source works.

+## Statement
+For any other questions please contact Mingtao Xiong [xiongmingtao@whu.edu.cn]

 ## Citation
 If you find this work useful, please cite: